 Evolutionary morphology and phylogenetic systematics of fossil and extant testudinoid turtles.

-Biogeographic distribution and population genetic structure of microtine rodents in North America and Japan.
+Biogeographic distribution and population genetic structure of microtine rodents in North America.

 Biogeographic distributions and ecological limitations of extant turtles.